Zoo Labs is a nonprofit artist accelerator and professional development community.

 Carrie helps the Programs team organize and communicate in order to serve Zoo Labs artists on their path to successful entrepreneurship.
 Her love of music began at age 3, twirling on the grass at Grateful Dead shows around the Bay Area.
 Since obtaining her MA from NYU, Carrie has made a career working with mission-driven nonprofit organizations including Effie Worldwide, the leading marketing awards competition in the country and the Smithsonian-affiliated USS Hornet Sea, Air, and Space Museum.
 After over a decade spent living in New York City and Florence, Italy, she returned home to the East Bay in 2018 where she continues to live her passion for amateur photography and attending concerts.

 Zoo Labs is located in West Oakland.
-Nestled inside an 8,000 square foot professional recording studio facility, Zoo Labs has three recording studios, lots of working space, whiteboard walls, a peaceful garden, a rotating art exhibit curated by Oakland's Et Al gallery, and our crown jewel: a hardworking espresso machine.
+Nestled inside an 8,000 square foot professional recording studio facility, Zoo Labs has three recording studios, lots of working space, whiteboard walls, a peaceful garden, a rotating art exhibit, and our crown jewel: a hardworking espresso machine.
 Interested in experiencing it?

 3 RECORDING STUDIOS + 3 DESIGN SPACES + 4 APARTMENTS + 2 OFFICES + 1 KITCHEN = ZOO LABS